lead generation

 The digital marketing landscape is constantly evolving,

-and so are your leads’ preferences and behaviors.
+and so are your leads’ preferences and behaviours.

 Stay agile and be ready to adapt your strategies based on the latest data and trends.